nielswitte/OpenSim-CMS/api/README.md

 GET /api/user/<SEARCH>/ HTTP/1.1
 ```

-The result is similar to the request by UUID, but displayed as a list ordered by username.
+The result is similar to the request by UUID, but displayed as a list ordered by username and only the basic information.

 ```json
 {